 They need to know them well, understand them and be clear about how to apply them to everything they do.

 This is where it helps to have the right processes and systems in place to make communicating the values and behaviours a piece of cake.

 So how do you embed corporate core values in a business?

 It takes a lot more than putting up a few posters.
 In fact, for your values to truly become a part of your company’s culture, they should be integrated into everything from the induction videos shown on day one to the performance ratings during a staff appraisal.

 The trick is having a system that all employees can access for information, communication, performance management and community engagement.
 By establishing something that people use almost daily, you can ensure that the values are shared both subconsciously and outright, along with clear ideas and evidence of how they can be applied across the business.

-StaffCircle is an mobile technology platform that gives all employees – even those not desk-based – the ability to access and share company information, tasksheets, news and personal progress.
-This integrated suite of tools means that establishing and maintain a values driven company culture is straightforward.
+StaffCircle is a mobile technology platform that gives all employees – even those not desk-based – the ability to access and share company information, task sheets, news and personal progress.
+This integrated suite of tools means that establishing and maintaining a values-driven company culture is straightforward.